Don't Miss these Day Trips from Kyoto

 Himeji is about 60-90 mins away from Kyoto.
 This town is known for its namesake castle.
 This expansive castle has 83 buildings that have sprawled over the grounds since construction began in 1333.
 This massive structure is one of the oldest, best preserved, and largest examples of Japanese castle architecture.

-The area also produces a lot of popular Japanese food and drinks, including candy, sake, and Yuzu Fruit.
+The area also produces many popular Japanese food and drinks, including candy, sake, and Yuzu Fruit.
 It is possible to visit different tasting rooms and shops for local brands.

 A plan of training in, exploring the castle and the town, and training back to Kyoto will likely fill an entire day.

 Ready to plan your trip?
-Let ViaHero help!
+Message one of our Japanese Heroes today!